Socialism in Argentina: 1930–1943

 This era known as the "infamous decade" has attracted great attention for its ideological, social and political dimensions.
 The military coup in 1930 forced Hipólito Yrigoyen from presidency, and emplaced José Félix Uriburu.
 Uriburu was overthrown by Jose.
 After gaining presidency, Uriburu made efforts to institute reform through incorporating corporatism to the Argentina Constitution, which was seen as a move towards fascism.
 This move split alliances, and resulted in support shifting towards Agustin P. Justo.
 Justo took a different political stance, starting a policy of liberal economic moves that primarily benefitted the nation's upper classes and permitted great political and industrial corruption at the expense of national growth.
 One of the most infamous decisions of Justo's government was the creation of the Roca–Runciman Treaty between Argentina and the United Kingdom, which benefitted the British economy and the rich beef producers of Argentina.
 This was a decade of great unrest, and conflicting political, philosophical and social ideology.

 1946–1970

-During the Post World War-II world Socialism in Argentina was largely informed by the brand of socialism that newly elected president Juan Domingo Perón would institute.
-Right wing Socialist thought implicated the movement in many ways.
-A strong reform on wage and price controls amongst the seizing of private property for the government were among those methods employed by Peron.
-He acted out this socialist ideals with little resistance from parliament and society.
-Peron used wartime reserves to aid the finance of ‘Peronist extravagance’, however the money ran dry come 1950.
-The ensuing economic stagnation was combated by Peron's aggressive socialist Five Year Plans, which essentially sought to favour agriculture over industry.